-- Blazer navy blue with a school badge to be worn at all times - Tie school tie. - Shirt light blue school uniform style short-sleeved or long-sleeved shirt. - Jumper/Cardigan plain navy blue, v-neck jumper or a plain navy blue standard school wear style cardigan underneath the blazer as an optional extra layer. - Trousers grey, standard school wear only. - Skirt grey, tartan THS official school skirt.
+- Blazer navy blue with a school badge to be worn at all times. - Tie school tie, knot entirely visible. - Shirt light blue school uniform style short-sleeved or long-sleeved shirt. - Optional Jumper/Cardigan plain navy blue, v-neck jumper or a plain navy blue standard school wear style cardigan.
+If worn, a jumper must always be worn with the blazer. - Trousers grey, standard school wear only. - Skirt grey, tartan THS official school skirt.
 Standard length.
-Not adapted or rolled. - Socks black, grey or white ankle socks with skirts; black, grey or white ankle socks with trousers; plain design. - Tights black or grey only. - Footwear all black, flat and low-heeled. - Outerwear an outdoor coat appropriate for school wear.
+Not adapted or rolled. - Socks plain design black, grey or white ankle socks with skirts (or over tights in winter).
+No logos. - Tights black or grey only. - Footwear all black, flat and low-heeled.
+Suitable for all weather. - Outerwear an outdoor coat appropriate for school wear.
 Hats and scarves may be worn outside in cold weather but not worn inside school.